-Heat will build quickly within the Burn Room.
-The intent of the Burn Room is to teach nozzle use, nozzle application, hose maneuvering and thermal balance.
-A maximum of three (3) pallets will be used during the training evolution.
+Heat will build quickly within each of the Burn Rooms.
+The intent of the Burn Rooms is to teach nozzle use, nozzle application, hose maneuvering and thermal balance and fire behavior.
+As each unit has different fire behaviors, the following guidelines will be used:

+Tower Burnroom: A maximum of three (3) pallets will be used during the training evolution.
 It is recommended that one (1) pallet be used to start the initial fire, then the two extra pallet can be placed onto the coals once students enter the room to demonstrate fire behavior.
 Instructors are reminded the intent of the live fire drill is to expose the students to fire behavior and not extreme heat.
 At no time should the heat ever become excessive to damage personal protective equipment.
-At no time should the fire temperatures reach more than 400 degrees within the burn room/ flash chamber after the initial fire is set.
-DO NOT EXCEED 900° Fahrenheit ceiling temperature at any time during the burns.
-Failure to observe these rules will result in the live burn operation being stopped by the Safety Officer and all participants removed from the burn room/ flash chamber.